Julius Krohn: Life

 Krohn's mother was Julie Dannenberg, a daughter of the Baltic German family at Kiiskilä manor near Vyborg.
 The versatile and talented Julie spoke eight languages and played the piano brilliantly.
 The other half of Dannenberg's family was of Ingrian background.

+From 1857 he taught Finnish at Elisabeth Blomqvist's girls' school, and that same year he co-founded one of the first Finnish-language primary schools in the country together with a group of friends.

 Works and influence

 Krohn mostly preferred not to write under his foreign surname, but either adopted a pen name or worked as part of a collective, such as the fennomans, of which he was a leading member.
 Using pseudonyms, he translated many of Johan Ludvig Runeberg's works into Finnish, and researchers also concluded that he penned the Finnish lyrics for the Finnish national anthem.

 Under his most notable pseudonym Suonio, he published poetry; e.g. Mansikoita ja mustikoita 1856–61 ("Strawberries and blueberries") and Kuun tarinoita ("Tales of the moon").
+Under this pseudonym he also published children's literature, including five picture books which became widely popular.
+His rhythmic verses and rhymes were particularly well received.

 As Suonio, he worked as editor of Suomen Kuvalehti and translated many of Sir Walter Scott's novels, such as A Legend of Montrose.
+In January 1864, Krohn founded Maiden ja merien takaa (Over Land and Sea), the first Finnish-language weekly magazine in the country.

+Krohn was an important patron of the writer Aleksis Kivi.
+Using his own financial resources, he supported Kivi during his development as an author, published his poems, corrected linguistic errors in his manuscripts, and publicly defended his novel Seven Brothers against its critics.
+Despite this support, Kivi was not always appreciative, and reportedly referred to his patron as a mediocre poet and a "German peddler".
+Nonetheless, Krohn's support is considered to have been significant for Kivi's career.

 Scientific work

 An important contribution to a history of Finnish literature was Krohn's doctoral thesis Suomenkielinen runollisuus ruotsinvallan aikana (1862).
 Krohn was also the first to develop a scientific method for the study of folklore, the historic-geographic method.
 This method, which is connected with nationalist understandings of folk culture, involves careful comparison of variant texts of an item of folklore to the end of identifying the "original" version (as well as its origin).

 Julius Krohn died by drowning in Bay of Vyborg in a yachting accident at the age of 53.
 His work with folklore and the Finnish language was continued by his son Kaarle Krohn, who published much of his scientific work posthumously.
 This work was further developed by their student Antti Aarne.